vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

    .. note::

-      If you'd like to view the contents of the failover script, execute ``sudo cat /usr/local/sbin/production_vm_recovery``.
+      If you'd like to view the contents of the failover script, execute:

+      ``sudo cat /usr/local/sbin/production_vm_recovery``.

 #.
 You may now exit the SSH session.